frodggy/frodggy/README.md

 - 👋 Hi, I’m Arif O.
 - 👀 I’m interested in game development, and computer programming
 - 🌱 I’m currently learning go and rust
-- 💞️ I’m looking to collaborate on my 2 projects Xonon which is a package manager and NextDB which is a database
+- 💞️ I’m looking to collaborate on NextDB which is a database
 - 📫 How to reach me discord : Frodggy#2149, Insta : frodggy